 We often discuss the importance of company culture in terms of an image, a feeling, or a cool atmosphere.
 However, what happens when we think about it in a tactical sense, at the ground level, within teams, when high stakes are on the line?
 In this episode, I speak to Erik Mineo and Alexis Brandolini, Co-Founders of the Alpha Echo Project, about what they've learned about teamwork from an elite Army unit, the importance of strong trust within teams, and why understanding individual responsibilities is critical when achieving important goals.

 Co-Founder of Alpha Echo Project and native of Long Island, NY and currently living in Maryland, Erik is a Reserve duty Infantry Officer who holds widespread experience in asymmetric warfare, counter-insurgency, and Special Operations Force missions in both Iraq and Afghanistan.
 Units include the Asymmetric Warfare Group, 75th Ranger Regiment, 82nd Airborne Division, and Johns Hopkins University ROTC.
 Erik’s awards include two Bronze Stars, a Joint Service Commendation Medal, four Army Commendation Medals, and German and Australian Airborne Wings.
 Erik has earned the Army’s coveted U.S. Army Ranger School Tab, Airborne Parachutist Wings, Expert Infantryman’s Badge, and is Army Level I Combatives qualified.
 In his Reserve duty, he serves as an operation officer in the 301st Information and Psychological Operation Command.
 He also served as a Branch Manager and Financial Advisor in the financial services sector, where he earned his Series 7, 66, and 26.
-Erik is supported by his wife, Danielle, and their two children, Nico and Mia.

 Alpha Echo Project’s Co-Founder and originally from the Philadelphia suburbs, Alexis is a graduate of the University of Richmond Robins School of Business, where she earned a BS in business administration with a concentration in marketing.
 A 2020 Hall of Fame inductee for her high school, Alexis was a 4-year full scholarship lacrosse player and served as Captain two consecutive years.
 Alexis worked in commercial and residential real estate development and at US Lacrosse before she ventured into the world of advertising when she was accepted into the prestigious Brandcenter at Virginia Commonwealth University, where she earned a Master of Science in Business with a concentration in Strategic Planning.
 She was offered a highly coveted internship working on the Burger King account with the ad agency Crispin, Porter + Bogusky, later named Agency of the Year so many years that it was named Agency of the Decade (2000s).
 Alexis soon earned a position with The Martin Agency after a class project won the agency new client business with The Learning Channel (TLC).
 Her TLC work received the Jay Chiat Gold award for strategic planning in branding.
-From the World Bank Group to professional sports and several brands, teams, and leaders later, Alexis still enjoys sports and building businesses while raising her daughter, who is outpacing her at both.
+From the World Bank Group to professional sports and several brands, teams, and leaders later, Alexis still enjoys sports and building businesses.

 Visit their website at alphaechoproject.com